-A lot of people think of anxiety while singing as inevitable or at least as a hurdle they have to jump over.
+Many people fear that anxiety while singing is inevitable.
 The truth is that we don't need to overcome anxiety, we need to embrace training and encourage relaxation.

 Confidence is a combination of two factors: relaxation and preparedness.

 Preparedness: perfect your warmup, record yourself singing, know that you have the technique to replicate your results over and over again.
-A lot of nerves are the rightful fear that you're not actually as prepared as you need to be.
-Practice is not the same as being prepared.
-Work smarter not harder.
+Often, nerves are the understandable fear that you're not actually as prepared as you need to be.
+Practice is not the only element needed to be prepared.
+Work smarter, not harder.
 Being sure you have the technique to achieve the perfect performance is all about knowledge.

 Relaxation is a whole body experience.
 You may think relaxation means releasing the big muscles of the body but for a singer it's even more specific.
 We're thinking about being stacked on the spine, a slightly lowered larynx, a lengthened back of the neck, and a loose jaw.

-In class we'll use gentle sounds to encourage a voice free from tension but if you're at home wondering where to start here's a simple 4 part exercise to try at home.
+In class we'll use gentle sounds to encourage a voice free from tension, but if you're at home wondering where to start, here's a simple four part exercise to try at home.

 Step 2: Sweaty and Mindful

-Now try to get yourself into the same relaxed state in a shorter time frame (10-15 minute max).
+Now try to get yourself into the same relaxed state in a shorter time frame (10-15 minutes max).
 Try yoga, somatic movement, Alexander Technique, Feldenkrais or any other movement sequence you know relaxes you.
-Alternatively try a massage.
-How relaxed can you get your feet, legs, torso, chest, arms, neck head?
+Alternatively, try a massage.
+How relaxed can you get your feet, legs, torso, chest, arms, neck, head?
 Once you’ve hit your relaxation point check in with your own body.
-What muscles do you actually need for stability and what can you let go of?
+Which muscles do you actually need for stability and which can you let go of?
 Try to release every unnecessary muscle you can by directing your attention and breath to that area.

 Step 3: Recreate at Will